Universität Bonn

 The Master's degree program is aimed at students with a Bachelor's degree in the subjects of Cultural Anthropology, European Ethnology, Empirical Cultural Studies, Folklore and Ethnology.
 It is also aimed at students who have completed courses in cultural anthropology, cultural studies or ethnology amounting to at least 24 CP.
 Students who have attended courses on cultural theory and methods of qualitative social research can also be credited.

-The application phase for the winter semester 2023/24 starts on May 15, 2023 and ends on September 04, 2023.
+The application phase for the summer semester 2025 starts on December 2, 2024 and ends on March 15, 2025.

 Further information on the application procedure, admission and enrolment can be found on the pages of the Faculty of Arts and the Central Student Advisory Service.